Skip to main content

 How do you list side projects on a CS resume?

 Treat each side project like a one-line product launch: a name, a one-sentence description, the stack, a working link, and one bullet that names either measurable impact or notable technical scope.
-List two to four — never every repo.
-The Projects section is the highest-leverage real estate on a new-grad resume; spend it on the projects that actually advance you to a phone screen.
+List two to four, never every repo.
+A side project here is anything you built outside coursework or a job; the Projects section is the highest-leverage real estate on a new-grad resume, so spend it on the ones that actually advance you to a phone screen.

 The one-line project header